aydinsenih/nlp_text2music/README.md

 # nlp_text2music
-natural language processing for Turkish Language

-Emotional analysis of text
+Utilized Natural Language Processing (NLP) and machine learning algorithms to understand the emotions of a given text in Turkish.